Is "Stress Acne" A Thing? We Asked The Experts

 Dr. Robinson says using a cleanser with salicylic acid or an alpha-hydroxy acid like lactic or glycolic can help control excessive oil production that can lead to clogged pores and acne.
 CeraVe's salicylic acid line includes a cleanser, body wash, lotion, and cream to help exfoliate skin and smooth bumps.
 Innbeauty Project Pimple Paste uses potent ingredients like oregano and tea tree oil to shrink pimples overnight, and Alpha-H Triple Action Cleanser contains aloe to calm inflammation before layering on your topical treatments.

-Clinical esthetician Danielle Gronich, co-founder of CLEARSTEM Skincare and owner of San Diego Acne Clinic, emphasizes what not to do when treating your acne: She recommends steering clear of drying isopropyl and SD alcohols, and only using retinoids in moderation to avoid irritation and the dreaded "purge."
+Clinical aesthetician Danielle Gronich, co-founder of CLEARSTEM Skincare and owner of San Diego Acne Clinic, emphasises what not to do when treating your acne: She recommends steering clear of drying isopropyl and SD alcohols, and only using retinoids in moderation to avoid irritation and the dreaded "purge."
 Gronich also urges against using hot water on your face.
-"This is not an ingredient, but it's something many people do every day, and it's terrible for both aging and acne because the heat causes daily inflammation that re-injures scar tissue and interferes with the healing process," she says.
+"This is not an ingredient, but it's something many people do every day, and it's terrible for both ageing and acne because the heat causes daily inflammation that re-injures scar tissue and interferes with the healing process," she says.